murrahjm/jekyll-now/_drafts/2017-12-27-Multi-Purpose-Azure-Lab.md

 After that things are going to get weird.
 We're going to try to enable routing on our gateway vm, and see if we can share out that VPN connection to all the other VMs on our 'internal' network.
 No idea if that works, but in theory it should.

 Step 1, create a VPN Gateway for our new vnet via the portal.
 There's probably a powershell way to do that but we'll figure that out later.
 The portal says this could take a while so while that's churning along we'll switch over to our Hyper-V machine, and connect to our gateway VM.
 From here we'll create and export our certificates.
+You have a couple of options here.
+You can install the AzureRM module on your vpn gateway machine and run all the commands on that machine, or you can run the cert commands on the vpngateway through invoke-command up to retreiving the certificate data, then run the azure stuff from the host.
+Either way should work.

 ```Powershell
 #create a root certificate